websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 _At Liferay, we…_

 This is all filler and unnecessary.
-Keep pronouns strictly to _you_ and don’t talk about reading articles or their format.
-I (Rich) have spent countless hours trying to excise this from the older docs, so I really don’t want to see it in the new docs.
+Keep pronouns strictly to _you_ and don’t mention articles, their sections, or their format.
+This is meta-information that's unnecessary.

 ### Cross Links

-When linking from one article to another, keep in mind that we avoid meta information (see above), even in links.
+When linking from one article to another, keep in mind the rule above (avoid meta information), even in links.
 For example, this is a bad link:

 For more information see <span style="text-decoration:underline;">this article</span>.